July 7, 2021

 Highlights of Works by Baltimore-based or -born Artists

-- Derrick Adams (b.
-1970, Baltimore) Style Variation 34, 2020.
+Derrick Adams (b.
+1970, Baltimore, MD) Style Variation 34, 2020.
 Adams’s multidisciplinary practice embraces painting, collage, performance, sound, fashion, and mixed-media installation, and focuses in particular on the formations of Black experience and self-image.
 The Style Variations series includes 20 monumental works inspired by the wig shops of Brooklyn’s Bedford-Stuyvesant neighborhood, where Adams has lived and worked for over 15 years.

-- Mequitta Ahuja (b.
-1976, Baltimore) Six paintings and works on paper, including From the Dispersed Folio of Mocoonama, 2013; Mother, 2019; and Untitled (Self-Portrait), 2020, provide a snapshot of the evolution and creative breadth of Ahuja’s practice, which always begins in self-portraiture.
+Mequitta Ahuja (b.
+1976, Grand Rapids, MI) Six paintings and works on paper, including From the Dispersed Folio of Mocoonama, 2013; Mother, 2019; and Untitled (Self-Portrait), 2020, provide a snapshot of the evolution and creative breadth of Ahuja’s practice, which always begins in self-portraiture.
 In her early series, she disrupts largely Eurocentric artistic and historical narratives, while more recent works are intimate portrayals of grief and dissolution tied to her mother’s battle with and death from cancer.

-- Jerrell Gibbs (b.
-1988, Baltimore) For Thomas, 2021.
+Jerrell Gibbs (b.
+1988, Baltimore, MD) For Thomas, 2021.
 Gibbs’s painting practice is focused on figurative representation that conveys the multilayered experiences of Black people, including his own family and social world in Baltimore.
 For Thomas depicts poet Kondwani Fidel (b.
 1993, Baltimore) with Gibbs’s lush and emotive style.